top of page

 Lake Morey Resort, Fairlee, VT

-The annual conference is back!
+The annual conference is just around the corner!
 Come and join other Upper Valley educators and administrators to celebrate place-based and ecological education.
 In addition to sessions from local professional development providers, educators, and community partners, there will be many opportunities throughout the day to renew and connect with your colleagues as you spend time together learning and immersed in nature.

 bottom of page